What are leasehold management fees and service charges?

 Service charges are fees that you may have to pay on top of your mortgage for certain properties.

-Some smaller properties, such as flats, tend to be sold on a leasehold rather than a freehold basis.
-This means that your mortgage buys a long-term lease on a property (usually upwards of 99 years), with a freeholder or landlord holding the freehold.
+Some properties, such as flats, tend to be sold on a leasehold rather than a freehold basis.

-Owning a leasehold property means that you own the property, but not the land, whereas a freehold owner owns both the building and the land it stands on.
+This means that you own the right to occupy the property for the duration of the lease, while the freehold owner (freeholder or landlord) owns both the building and the land it stands on.

-If your property is a leasehold, as well as your monthly mortgage and ground rent, you will also need to pay service charges.
-The money, which is taken in advance or paid monthly in addition to your mortgage, will be used to pay for costs including buildings insurance and any repairs required, such as fixing a roof or repainting communal areas.
+If your property is a leasehold, as well as your monthly mortgage and ground rent (a fee for the land the property is built on), you will also need to pay service charges.
+The money, which is typically taken in advance, either annually, six-monthly or sometimes monthly covers costs including buildings insurance and any repairs required, such as fixing a roof or repainting communal areas.

-Service charges might also include an additional payment towards a fund to cover the cost of more extensive work.
-It's a good idea to pay into such a pot, as it can prevent having to find large sums when major work is required.
+Service charges might also include a contribution towards a sinking fund to cover the cost of more extensive work in future.
+This can help spread the cost, rather than to find large sums when major work is required.

 How service charges are calculated